Influenza and Pregnancy

 Inactivated influenza vaccine is used in New Zealand.
 There are no concerns about the safety of influenza vaccination during any trimester of pregnancy.

-The funded influenza vaccine is available in early March for pregnant women.
-The vaccine will be available until 31 December.
+The funded influenza vaccine is usually available from March until 31 December.

 Influenza survivor Kim Neho – Influenza and Pregnant Women